From Cow to Carton: Milk's Journey to the Consumer

 - Decoding Dairy video clip

-antibiotic: a medicine (such as penicillin) that inhibits the growth of or destroys microorganisms
+antibiotic: a medicine that inhibits the growth of or destroys microorganisms

 fortification: the process of adding micronutrients (essential trace elements and vitamins) to food